+Name:

-Name: I have reviewed my current activities and those of recent attached Affiliations and Interests Checklist .
-I have also cimmediate family members in so far as they could be view considered the activities of my spouse and I would like to bring the following to the attention of Prac tice-based evidence in Nutrition® [PEN]: I would like to bring the following to the attention of Frac cice-based evidence in Nutrition [FLN].
-I hereby certify that I am not in a position of real, potenti disclosed above. ial or apparent conflict of interest except as If before the PEN content I am developing or reviewing has been completed there are any changes in circumstances that may place me in a position of real, potential or apparent conflict of interest I will inform PEN.
-Signature: Da ate: PLEASE RETURN WAIVER TO: PEN Canada - Beth Armour: beth.armour@dietitians.ca PEN UK - Global PEN: Globalpen@bda.uk.com PEN AU / NZ - Carolyn Jamieson: penadmin@daa.asn.au Adapted from the Office of the Canadian Task Force on Pr eventative Health Care
+I have reviewed my current activities and those of recent years, particularly as they relate to the attached Affiliations and Interests Checklist.
+I have also considered the activities of my spouse and immediate family members in so far as they could be viewed to affect my impartiality.

+I would like to bring the following to the attention of Practice-based evidence in Nutrition® [PEN]:

+I hereby certify that I am not in a position of real, potential or apparent conflict of interest except as disclosed above.

+If before the PEN content I am developing or reviewing has been completed there are any changes in circumstances that may place me in a position of real, potential or apparent conflict of interest I will inform PEN.

+- -

+Signature: Date:

+Dutc.

+PLEASE RETURN WAIVER TO: PEN Canada - Beth Armour: beth.armour@dietitians.ca PEN UK - Global PEN: Globalpen@bda.uk.com PEN AU / NZ - Carolyn Jamieson: penadmin@daa.asn.au

+Adapted from the Office of the Canadian Task Force on Preventative Health Care